latent-to/developer-docs/docs/navigating-subtensor/index.md

 The heart of Bittensor is Subtensor, the L1 substrate blockchain that computes and records all transactions, as well as the internal tokenomic processes (Yuma Consensus and liquidity emission) that drive the system.

-This pages section is intended make the codebase more accessible by guiding the reader through the implementation of these critical functions in code.
+This section of the docs is designed make the codebase more accessible by guiding the reader through the implementation of these critical functions in code.

 We recommend reading our conceptual explainer docs before diving into the implementation details: